 How much is a shed house?

 Prices are subject to change due to inflation.
 Our prices in January 2022 average around 34 dollars per square foot for our Garden Shed Max.
 Once you add custom options and the shed design is finished, the total bill could be around $20,000-$40,000.
+A tiny house shed costs about $10,000 to 15,000 with all add-ons.
 If you would like to price out a custom shed, check out our 3D shed builder.
 You can use this as a starting point to plan your budget.

 How to convert a shed to a house step by step

 First, you need to decide on the location and size of the shed.
 You will need to check your local zoning laws for this.
 Aspects regulated by local zoning laws are land use, location, height, width, type of foundation, number of stories, and minimum size of lots and buildings.
 Next, determine which building codes apply to your shed.
 For example, Georgia has four different types of tiny homes.
 If your state has a similar system, you need to find the class your shed house falls in.
 The laws that apply to your type of tiny home will affect the size and location of your design.

 Next, it’s time to design the exterior.
 Our 3D Shed Builder is a great place to get exterior design ideas.
 You can choose from many different exteriors, trim colors, and roofing options.
 Use this opportunity to blend into your surrounding landscape or match other buildings on your property.
 Here are our top five shed house exterior finishes.